comunica/Article-ISWC2023-SolidQuery/content/solid.md

 where the posts entry refers to a single posts file, and the comments entry refers to a container with multiple comments files.
-If an application wants to obtain all posts of a user, it can do so by finding this type index and following the link within the type index entry that corresponds to the post class.
+If an application wants to obtain all posts of a user, it can follow the link within the type index entry corresponding to the post class.

 <figure id="example-typeindex" class="listing">
 ````/code/typeindex.ttl````
 <figcaption markdown="block">
-Example of a type index with entries for posts and comments in the Turtle serialization.
+Example of a type index with entries for posts and comments in Turtle.
 </figcaption>
 </figure>